Medically reviewed by Drugs.com. Last updated on Jul 1, 2021.

-Carefully consider the potential benefits and risks of diclofenac potassium tablets and other treatment options before deciding to use diclofenac potassium tablets.
-Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS, Gastrointestinal Bleeding, Ulceration, and Perforation).
+Carefully consider the potential benefits and risks of Cataflam and other treatment options before deciding to use Cataflam.
+Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS: Gastrointestinal Bleeding, Ulceration, and Perforation).

 For treatment of pain or primary dysmenorrhea the recommended dosage is 50 mg three times a day.
-With experience, physicians may find that in some patients an initial dose of 100 mg of diclofenac potassium tablets, followed by 50-mg doses, will provide better relief.
+With experience, physicians may find that in some patients an initial dose of 100 mg of Cataflam, followed by 50 mg doses, will provide better relief.

-For the relief of osteoarthritis the recommended dosage is 100 to 150 mg/day in divided doses, 50 mg twice a day or three times a day.
+For the relief of osteoarthritis, the recommended dosage is 100-150 mg/day in divided doses, 50 mg twice a day or three times a day.

-For the relief of rheumatoid arthritis the recommended dosage is 150 to 200 mg/day in divided doses, 50 mg three times a day or four times a day.
+For the relief of rheumatoid arthritis, the recommended dosage is 150-200 mg/day in divided doses, 50 mg three times a day or four times a day.

-Different formulations of diclofenac sodium enteric-coated tablets; diclofenac sodium extended-release tablets; diclofenac potassium tablets are not necessarily bioequivalent even if the milligram strength is the same.
+Different formulations of diclofenac (diclofenac sodium enteric-coated tablets; diclofenac sodium extended-release tablets; diclofenac potassium immediate-release tablets) are not necessarily bioequivalent even if the milligram strength is the same.